-Oftentimes in divorce, and also in custody cases with unmarried people who have had children together, the issue of physical custody can become a big conflict and many questions may be running through your head — who has the children this weekend? who gets the children for Christmas this year? who gets the kids when schools are closed?
+Oftentimes in divorce, and also in custody cases with unmarried people who have had children together, the issue of physical custody can become a big conflict.
+Many questions may be running through your head — who has the children this weekend? who gets the children for Christmas this year? who gets the kids when schools are closed?

-How such decisions are made and, more importantly, by whom those decisions are made – known as legal custody – become critical in any child custody determination by the Courts in Maryland.
+How such decisions are made and, more importantly, by whom those decisions are made (known as legal custody) become critical in any child custody determination by the courts.
 When determining whether one parent should be the sole decision-maker, or both parents could make decisions jointly, the court must evaluate the parents by several key factors.

 In the case Taylor v.
 Taylor, Maryland courts articulated factors that should be assessed when deciding whether to award joint custody to the parties instead of sole custody to one party.
 These factors include the parents’ psychological and physical fitness, their character and reputation, and sometimes their own children’s preference.